Greek cruiser Georgios Averof: Averof as a floating museum

 In 1984 the Navy decided to restore her as a museum ship, and in the same year she was towed to Palaio Faliro, Athens where she is anchored as a functioning floating museum, seeking to promote the historical consolidation and upkeep of the Greek naval tradition.
 Free guided tours are provided to visiting schools and on holidays.
 In 2016 she was retrofitted with an internal elevator allowing access to most decks by visitors with movement disabilities.
 She is berthed at Trocadero quay, as part of the Naval Tradition Park.

 The ship is crewed and regarded as in active service, carrying the Rear Admiral's rank flag a square blue flag with white cross, like the Greek jack, with two white stars in each of the two squares on the flagstaff side atop the mainmast with the masthead pennant (a long triangular blue flag with a white orthogonal Greek cross) displaced downward.
 Every Hellenic Navy ship entering or sailing in Faliro Bay honours Averof while passing.
 The crew are ordered to attention (with the "Still to" order) and from the relevant boatswain's pipe (or bugle call) every man on decks stands to attention, officers saluting, looking to the side where Averof is in sight until "Continue" is ordered.

 In June 2010 the ship was involved in a scandal after being used as the stage for a lavish wedding party by Greek shipowner Leon Patitsas and TV persona Marietta Chrousala.
 The publication of photos from the party by the Proto Thema tabloid caused major political uproar, resulting in the dismissal of her commander, Commodore Evangelos Gavalas.

 On 26 April 2017, the Averof was towed from her museum dock at Palaio Faliro to the Skaramangas Shipyard, in Elefsis.
-Two commercial tugs and a pilot craft maneuvered the cruiser under the command of the Commodore Sotirios Charalampopoulos.
+Two commercial tugs and a pilot craft maneuvered the cruiser under the command of the Commodore Sotiris Charalambopoulos.
 A Greek Navy tug and a helicopter also assisted the operation.
 At the shipyard, the Averof underwent two months of maintenance and repairs, partially funded by Greek shipping magnate and philanthropist, Alexandros Goulandris.
 In May 2017, Goulandris, together with Hydra Ecologists Club, and several retired Hellenic Navy officers, announced their intention to begin a thorough review of the mechanical parts that would need to be newly machined or refurbished, so that the ship might eventually sail the Aegean under steam power.
 If realised, it would make the Averof the oldest operational steel warship in the world.
 Goulandris died on 25 May 2017, three weeks after the announcement.